Total productive maintenance: Objectives

-The goal of TPM is the continuous improvement of equipment effectiveness through engaging those that impact on it in small group improvement activities.
+The goal of TPM is the improvement of equipment effectiveness through engaging those that impact on it in small group improvement activities.
 Total quality management (TQM) and total productive maintenance (TPM) are considered as the key operational activities of the quality management system.
-In order for TPM to be effective, the full support of the total workforce is required.
+In order for TPM to be effective, the full participation of entire organisation from top to frontline operators is vital.
 This should result in accomplishing the goal of TPM: "Enhance the volume of the production, employee morals, and job satisfaction."

-The main objective of TPM is to increase the Overall Equipment Effectiveness (OEE) of plant equipment.
+The main objective of TPM is to increase the overall equipment effectiveness (OEE) of plant equipment.
 TPM addresses the causes for accelerated deterioration and production losses while creating the correct environment between operators and equipment to create ownership.